AttKivin/Tamagotchi/README.md

 ## Overview

-This repository contains the project developed for the "Introduntion to the computer systems" course at the University of OuluThe project is implemented in C and is designed for Texas Instruments SensorTag.
+This repository contains the project developed for the "Introduntion to the computer systems" course at the University of Oulu.
+The project is implemented in C and is designed for Texas Instruments SensorTag.
 The aim for this project was gain experience with embedded systems.
 The project aims to recreate the experience of nurturing a virtual pet through interactive and engaging means.

 ## Project Description